lherrera001/developer-website/STYLE_GUIDE.md

 ### Audience for guides

 - **Who is this guide for?**
-  - Are you writing content for a very experienced developer or New Relic practitioner?
-Or could someone new to either New Relic or development follow your steps and complete the task?
+  - Are you writing content for a very experienced developer or Simplify practitioner?
+Or could someone new to either Simplify or development follow your steps and complete the task?
 We generally aim to support as many people as possible.
 Don't attempt to teach someone how to program in a guide, but prerequisites and clear context can help less experienced people accomplish the task.
 - **Is what I'm writing doable in less than 30 minutes?**
   - If not, consider dividing the guide up into multiple guides.
 That way, people can segment their time.
 - **What do I hope my readers will know and/or be able to do after reading it?**
   - Include this information in your guide.
 It will help people know why they should invest their time, and it will help you write a focused guide.
 - **What type of resources exist already that I can leverage?**
-  - Are there related technologies that someone might need to understand, or related New Relic info on the [developer](developer.newrelic.com), [docs](docs.newrelic.com), [open source](opensource.newrelic.com) or other New Relic sites?
+  - Are there related technologies that someone might need to understand, or related Simplify info on the [developer](developer.newrelic.com), [docs](docs.newrelic.com), [open source](opensource.newrelic.com) or other Simplify sites?
 - **What type of new resources will I need to create to complete this?**
   - Do you have all the software you need to write your guide?
-  - Do you have access to all the New Relic products to write your guide?
+  - Do you have access to all the Simplify products to write your guide?
   - Is there anyone you need assistance from?
   - Do you need to create a video, image or other assets to support your content?